simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Can't share encrypted snaps encrypted with default KMS key (needs to be custom)
 - Maintenance Windows (which services have one)
     - RDS
+        - If not specified, a 30 min window for RDS in that region is selected, and on a randomly selected day of the week
     - Elasticache
     - Redshift
     - DynamoDB DAX